 On the inside, the Maxima’s got some Stuff, too – including optionally available bucket-style rear seats, a legacy of its days as Nissan’s maximum-effort sport sedan.
 If you choose these, passenger capacity drops to four from five and instead of being able to fold the rear seats down to maximize cargo-carrying capacity, you get an appx.
 8×6 pass-through door to the trunk area.
 But this opening will still let you carry home six 2×4 studs with the trunk closed – I know, because I did it.

-The Maxima’s 14.2 cubic foot trunk is also larger than the Acura TL’s 13.1 cubic foot trunk and the BMW 3’s 12 cubic foot trunk.
+The Maxima’s 14.2 cubic foot trunk is larger than the BMW 3’s Miata-sized 12 cubic foot trunk – but smaller than the Hyundai Genesis’ almost 16 cubic foot trunk.

 THE BOTTOM LINE